Chapter Resource Team

 - Have a continued commitment to professional development and advancing the education mission of ALA; have an understanding of the issues relevant to the education of legal management professionals.

-- Have the ability to collaborate and fully engage with Chapter Resource Team members.
+- Have the ability to collaborate and fully engage with fellow team members.